 Everyone begins their job search at different stages, however these few pieces are necessary for job-seekers everywhere to land a great opportunity.

 - Have a high-quality resume and cover letter.
 Applicants who spend the time and effort necessary to develop high quality application documents have a better chance of making it through the screening process.
 We recommend a tailored resume and cover letter for each job application.
-You can schedule an appointment with a staff member to review your documents and provide recommendations before you apply for positions.
+Visit our Career Resources page to learn more about resumes, cover letters, and scheduling appointments.

 - Upload your resume to Cards Career Connection powered by Handshake.
 By uploading your resume to Cards Career Connection powered by Handshake, you can easily complete you profile.
 The system also allow you to apply to full-time, part-time, internship, work-study, and volunteer work from local, national, and international employers.